 NAMES OF NARCOTICS

-These drugs can be abused and addictive, and have been associated with accidental overdose deaths.
+These drugs can be abused and habit-forming.
+They have been associated with accidental overdose deaths.
 Always take narcotics as prescribed.
-Your doctor may suggest that you take your medicine only when you feel pain.
+Your provider may suggest that you take your medicine only when you feel pain.

 Or, your doctor may suggest taking a narcotic on a regular schedule.
 Allowing the medicine to wear off before taking more of it can make the pain difficult to control.

-Taking narcotics to control the pain of cancer or other medical problems does not itself lead to addiction.
+Taking narcotics to control the pain of cancer or other medical problems does not itself lead to dependence.

 Store narcotics safely and securely in your home.